wp-plugins/jonradio-multiple-themes/readme.txt

 == Description ==

 **Version 5 was a major rewrite that now supports nearly all plugins and themes, including BuddyPress.**  In the unlikely situation that such a massive change introduces unforeseen issues for your site, it is possible to downgrade to Version 4.12 until the issue is resolved.
+[Click here](http://downloads.wordpress.org/plugin/jonradio-multiple-themes.4.12.zip "Downgrade") to download Version 4.12.

 Settings provide many different ways to Select which Theme should appear where on your WordPress web site: